Wyoming recognizes numerous types of assault charges, each with separate prerequisites and penalties for violation of statutes.

-As the name implies, basic assaults are attacks on people not familiar to the attacker with the intent to do physical harm.
+As the name implies, simple assaults are attacks on people not familiar with the attacker with the intent to do physical harm.
 These charges carry a maximum jail term of six months, a $750 fine, or both.

 Probation ordered by the judge may exceed the statutory maximum.

 Battery charges carry identical penalties, with one exception: to be charged with battery, the simple assault must have been reckless or preplanned.